lap00zza/Grabber-wiki/_Footer.md

 Want to help out with the wiki?
-Contact me and I will make you a collaborator.
+It is publicly editable.
+Just click on `Edit` at the top right corner and start editing.